GZ315200/kafka-connect-jdbc/README.md

 To build a development version you'll need a recent version of Kafka.
 You can build kafka-connect-jdbc with Maven using the standard lifecycle phases.
+If you wanna build this project, you may build the [Common](https://github.com/GZ315200/common) project first.

 # Contribute